 Following the guiding principle of an open-plan neighborhood, the public footpath relationships provided for in the development plan were taken up and continued into the neighborhood.
 Oriented towards Robert Mayer Street and the Senckenberg Museum, a central, public district square with a high quality of stay is being built.
 The car development of the district takes place exclusively from the Senckenberganlage, so that through traffic for the adjacent residential areas is avoided.

 Particular attention is paid to the design of the open space and the greening of the area.
 This is how all suitable roof surfaces are landscaped.
 In addition, trees are planted within the open spaces, which complement the old stock along the sides of the street.
 There are also about 60 bicycle parking spaces in the outdoor areas of the neighborhood.
+Originally a LEED building certification was intended for the ONE FORTY WEST, but such a certification will not take place now.

 Owners of ONE FORTY WEST are joint ventures of Commerz Real AG and Groß & Partner Grundstücksentwicklungsgesellschaft mbH.